top of page

 In addition, several other factors may contribute to autistic inertia:

-• Perfectionism: An overwhelming desire to perform tasks flawlessly, which can hinder progress.
+• Perfectionism: An overwhelming desire to perform tasks flawlessly can hinder progress.

 • Shame: The pressure of living in a neurotypical world may lead to feelings of inadequacy regarding your work.

-• Sensitivity to Change: Autistic people often have a difficult time with transitions and changes in routine.
+• Sensitivity to Change: Autistic people may have a difficult time with transitions

 • Mental Health Conditions: Anxiety, depression, or other mental health conditions can diminish motivation.

-• Co-occurring Conditions: Other neurodevelopmental conditions such as ADHD.
+• Co-occurring Conditions: Other neurodevelopmental differences such as ADHD.

 • Sensory overload: Difficulties managing environmental stimuli can create barriers to task initiation.

-• Distractions: External pressures can further complicate the ability to start or complete tasks.
+• Distractions: External pressures can further complicate the ability to start tasks.

 The Impacts of Autistic Inertia